 2. Encourage hormone balance.

-3. Eat a nutrient dense diet and use supporting supplements such as antioxidants, a multivitamin, L-arginine and fertility superfoods.
+3. Eat a nutrient dense diet and use supporting supplements.

-4. Create a ‘stress support system’ to help you reduce stress and have a healthier response when stressful situations happen.
+4. Create a ‘stress support system’ to help you reduce stress.

 - Bartosh, A. (2006, October 11).
 Research Results: CBT RESTORES OVULATION IN 80% OF INFERTILE WOMEN.
 Retrieved from https://beckinstitute.org/research-results-cbt-restores-ovulation-in-80-of-infertile-women/